 Are you bored or is your partner bored in your relationship?
-Do you think you are both stuck in a rut - a dull marriage or long-term relationship?
+Do you think you’re both stuck in a rut – in a dull marriage or long-term relationship?

 To bring back that sparkle, one of the best things you can do is engage in some completely new activities.

 Are you absolutely sure that you’re bored with your relationship or marriage, or your partner - or are you actually Bored with Life?

 If you know it’s your relationship - could one aspect of your life (for example work or an affair) be so fast-paced and exciting that your marriage or relationship feels boring in comparison?

 Read on for ideas to change your routines and break the monotony of your relationship - if at least for the moment you’re committed to making it work.